Diocese of Fairbanks: 1900 – 1951

 When Rene resigned in 1904, Pope Pius X named Joseph Crimont of the Society of Jesus as what would be the last prefect apostolic.

 The first church in the Alaskan interior was Immaculate Conception Church in 1904, built two years after the establishment of Fairbanks as a trading post.
 Father Francis Monroe raised $3,000 from gold miners to build the structure.
 In 1906, Monroe conducted fundraising again to construct Saint Joseph's Hospital, the first hospital in Fairbanks.
 The Sisters of Providence from Montreal, Quebec, came to operate Saint Joseph's in 1910.

 On December 22, 1916, Pope Benedict XV elevated the Prefecture Apostolic of Alaska to the Vicariate Apostolic of Alaska.
 He appointed Crimont as its first vicar apostolic on February 15, 1917, and made him a bishop.
-In 1948, Pope Pius XII appointed Reverend Francis Gleeson of the Society of Jesus to lead the vicariate.
+In 1948, Pope Pius XII appointed Francis Gleeson of the Society of Jesus to lead the vicariate.

 1951 – 2000

 On June 23, 1951, Pope Pius XII erected the Diocese of Juneau.
 He dissolved the existing vicariate and moved all of southern Alaska into the new diocese.
 The remainder of the state became the new Vicariate of Northern Alaska, with its episcopal see in Fairbanks.
 Pius XII appointed Gleeson as bishop of the new vicariate.

 In 1962, Pope John XXIII suppressed the Vicariate of Northern Alaska and replaced it with the new Diocese of Fairbanks, with Gleeson as its first bishop.
 In 1966, Pope Paul VI erected the Archdiocese of Anchorage and assigned the Diocese of Fairbanks to it as a suffragan.
-To assist Gleeson, Paul VI in 1967, named Reverend Robert Whelan of the Society of Jesus as coadjutor bishop of the diocese.
+To assist Gleeson, Paul VI named Robert Whelan of the Society of Jesus as coadjutor bishop of the diocese in 1967.

-After Gleeson retired in 1968, Whelan automatically succeeded him as bishop.
-Whalen made numerous trips by bush plane, boat and snowmobile to remote Native American and Native Alaskan villages throughout the diocese.
-He established the Native Diaconate Program, ordaining 28 Native Alaskan men to the permanent diaconate.
-Pope John Paul II named Reverend Michael Kaniecki of the Society of Jesus as coadjutor bishop in 1984.
-Whelan's resignation as bishop of Fairbanks was accepted by the pope in 1985.
-Kaniecki automatically succeeded him at that time.
+After Gleeson retired in 1968, Whelan succeeded him as bishop.
+Whalen established the Native Diaconate Program, ordaining 28 Native Alaskan men to the permanent diaconate.
+Michael Kaniecki of the Society of Jesus was made coadjutor bishop in 1984.
+Whelan's resignation as bishop of Fairbanks was accepted by the pope in 1985, and Kaniecki succeeded him.